reedmusic/reedmusic.github.io/excel/index.md

 	* Leaving the answer blank or the question blank
 	* Knowledge-organiser style, with different elements blanked out (less useful, but has prompted some imaginative responses in class)
 	* A **Print Q** sheet designed to fill A4 paper for homework or a test

+For more information about roulettes, see [Adam Boxer's blog](https://achemicalorthodoxy.wordpress.com/2018/08/18/retrieval-roulettes/).
+Links to many different examples at the bottom.

 ### Instructions